Rony Seikaly: Personal life

-Seikaly speaks four languages fluently: English, Greek, Arabic, and French.
+Seikaly speaks four languages fluently: English, Greek, Arabic and French.

-Before playing in the NBA with the Miami Heat, Seikaly was offered a contract by the Greek Basket League team AEK Athens, but he turned it down, and opted to sign with the Heat instead.
 During his NBA playing career, he returned to Greece during the off-season, to visit his friends and family members.
-Seikaly owns a villa in Mykonos, Greece, and he still vacations there.

 When Magic Johnson returned to the NBA HIV-positive, and there was opposition to his inclusion in the league, because of his health status, Seikaly challenged him to a game of one-on-one, to show everyone that HIV is not contagious by touch.

-Seikaly owns and runs a multi-million dollar real estate investment company.
+Seikaly owns and runs a multi-million-dollar real estate investment company.

-Seikaly was formerly married to Mexican model Elsa Benítez, the 2001 and 2006 cover girl for the Sports Illustrated swimsuit issues.
-They divorced in 2005; they have a daughter, Mila.

-Since July 2015, Seikaly has been married to Brazilian fashion blogger and model Martha Graeff, to whom he became engaged on the Greek island of Mykonos.

 Charity

-Seikaly is involved in many charities, such as the Miami Heat's Corporate Education and "Shoot for the Stars" programs, and the Make A Wish Foundation.
-He also founded the Rony Seikaly Golf Tournament to benefit cystic fibrosis research.
+Seikaly is involved in many charities, such as the Miami Heat's Corporate Education and "Shoot for the Stars" programs, Make A Wish Foundation and many more.

 Revenues from the sale of his 2012 album, Nervous Nitelife Presents Rony Seikaly, went to the Children's Department at the Sylvester Comprehensive Cancer Foundation in Miami.